EnMasseProject/enmasse/documentation/ci/README.md

 # EnMasse CI

 EnMasse uses [Travis CI](http://travis-ci.org/) for continuous integration (CI).
-All components in EnMasse is built, unit tested and dockerized in each individual repository.
-Before the docker image is tagged with 'latest' version, a full systemtest run with the built image is performed.
-If the test is successfull (and it is not a PR), the new image is marked as latest on [Docker Hub](https://hub.docker.com/r/enmasseproject/).
+EnMasse is contained in a [single repository](https://github.com/EnMasseProject/enmasse) which is build using gradle.

+Docker images are tagged with the commit hash of the build and pushed to [docker hub](https://hub.docker.com/r/enmasseproject/), and the latest successful snapshot of the EnMasse configuration is published on [bintray](https://dl.bintray.com/enmasse/snapshots/latest/enmasse-latest.tgz).

 ![Overview](ci.png)